-Under the terms of the Modified Life Care Plan, residents pay a lower entrance fee and lower monthly fee with this plan during their time in independent living.
-If they later require care, their long-term care insurance policy will be used toward their per diem care costs for a cumulative period of three (3) years, after which their fees revert to the then-current Acts Modified Life Care monthly fee.
+Under the terms of the Modified Life Care Plan, residents pay a lower entrance fee and lower monthly service fee with this plan during their time in independent living.
+If they later require care, their long-term care insurance policy will be used toward their per diem care costs for a cumulative period of three (3) years, after which their fees revert to the then-current Acts Modified Life Care monthly rate.

-- Entrance fees are effective November 1, 2024.
-Monthly fees are effective January 1, 2025.
+- Acts Modified Life Care Plan entrance fees effective November 1, 2024 and monthly fees effective January 1, 2025.
 Pricing is subject to change without notice.
-Upon occupancy, the company provides 60-days notice prior to changes in the monthly fee or other ancillary charges. - Entrance fee becomes firm upon payment of 10% of the current entrance fee and execution of the Resident Contract. - During the first 120 days of occupancy, the entrance fee is 100% refundable for any reason. - After the 120th day of occupancy, the refund will be calculated by amortizing the entrance fee (minus a 5% administrative fee) by 2% for each month of occupancy.
+Upon occupancy, the company provides 60-days notice prior to changes in the monthly fee or other ancillary charges. - Entrance fee becomes firm upon payment of 10% of the current entrance fee and execution of the Resident Contract. - During the first 120 days of occupancy the entrance fee is 100% refundable for any reason. - After the 120th day of occupancy, the refund will be calculated by amortizing the entrance fee (minus a 5% administrative fee) by 2% for each month of occupancy.
 At the end of 50 months, the entrance fee is fully amortized and there will be no refund. - The maintenance of a long-term care insurance policy is required. - Specific terms and conditions apply.
 Please refer to the Resident Contract, Modified Healthcare Plan addendum and Disclosure Statement for further details.